PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 The findings should be interpreted within the boundaries of the experimental setup.

-### 1. Dataset Size
+### Dataset Size

-The benchmark contains **47 curated cardiovascular patient records**.
+The benchmark contains only **47 curated cardiovascular patient records**, which limits generalizability.

-This relatively small benchmark limits the generalizability of the findings.

-### 2. Simulated Logic Reasoning
+### Simulated Logic Reasoning

-Propositional and FOPL reasoning were simulated using Python conditionals and SQL-style relational queries rather than dedicated logic engines.
+Propositional and FOPL reasoning were simulated through Python conditionals and SQL-style relational queries rather than dedicated logic engines.

-Therefore, the experimental implementations do not represent the full theoretical capabilities of those formalisms.
+Consequently, these implementations should not be interpreted as complete realizations of the full theoretical capabilities of those formalisms.

-### 3. Manual Knowledge Construction
+### Manual Knowledge Construction

 Subclass relationships in the ontology and Knowledge Graph were manually curated.

-This introduces an additional source of modelling dependence.

-### 4. Comparative Rather Than Clinical Evaluation
+### Comparative Research Scope

-The benchmark was designed for a **comparative knowledge-representation study**.
+The benchmark was designed for comparative evaluation of knowledge-representation paradigms rather than clinical deployment or clinical validation.

-It should not be interpreted as a clinical validation study or as evidence of deployment in real-world clinical decision-making.

-### 5. Generalization
+### Generalization

-Broader evaluation on larger and more diverse clinical corpora would be required to assess how the observed patterns extend beyond the experimental benchmark.
+Evaluation on larger and more diverse clinical corpora would be required to determine how the observed patterns extend beyond this benchmark.

 ---

 ## Future Research Directions

-The limitations of the current study motivate several directions for further research.
+The limitations identified in the study motivate several directions for future work.

 ### Larger-Scale Evaluation

-Evaluate Knowledge Representation paradigms on larger clinical datasets and broader healthcare scenarios.
+Extend the comparative evaluation to larger clinical corpora and broader healthcare scenarios.

 ### Automated Ontology Alignment